 - Spicule or nail edge removed and cleared by a podiatrist.

-- Appropriate antimicrobial dressing regime followed.
+- An appropriate antimicrobial dressing regime followed.

 - Antibiotics if signs of infection are present.